 The potential negative effects of prolonged crying and why babies won't 'calm down’

 Research also seems to suggest that even when crying subsides at bedtime following CIO sleep training, cortisol levels may still be high.
-This study found that following 3 days of CIO sleep training, babies "no longer expressed behavioral distress during the sleep transition but their cortisol levels were elevated."
+This study found that following 3 days of CIO sleep training, babies "no longer expressed behavioural distress during the sleep transition but their cortisol levels were elevated."
 Furthermore, while there was synchrony in mothers' and infants' cortisol levels at bedtime at the start of the study, these levels became out of synch at bedtime when babies stopped signalling after 3 days of CIO sleep training.

 Aside from considerations around emotional attachment and development, it's also worth thinking about your baby's temperament.
 Anecdotally, you probably know of some babies who have slept better after CIO sleep training.
 However, there are lots of babies for who the technique simply won't work for.
 A lot of the babies I work with are described by their parents as "going from 0-60 really quickly" and being particularly observant and vigilant.